kingeryzach2002/DOGL/README.md

   - How does this work with R packages like networkd3?
 - Ideally include Colab integration
 - Change file paths in Python programs

+## Ideas for new programs
+- Add 2-axis categorical graph tool